Coronavirus (COVID-19) updates

 Due to coronavirus (COVID-19), all Friends of Horsted Valley meetings are temporarily on hold.

 The footpath works from Concorde Avenue to Walderslade Road will start on site on 15 June 2020.
 Contractors will be following COVID-19 construction guidance.
 See below for more updates.

-Horsted Valley is a mosaic of natural habitats ranging from rare chalk grasslands to ancient semi-natural woodland.
+Horsted Valley open space is a mosaic of natural habitats ranging from rare chalk grasslands to ancient semi-natural woodland.
 Along with important landscape and ecological features it includes amenities such as football pitches, play areas and walking routes.

-We are working on a project aiming to promote access through Horsted Valley by formalising walking and cycling routes, as well as interpretation trails, so that users can learn whilst exercising or enjoying the site.
+We are working on a project aiming to promote access through Horsted Valley by formalising walking and cycling routes, as well as interpretation trails, so that users can learn while exercising or enjoying the site.

 This project also aims to encourage community involvement, grow existing and new partnerships, and increase the value of our natural capital.

 Please report any sightings of illegal vehicles in Horsted Valley to the police non-emergency number, 101, or on the Kent Police website.